Plotting with matplotlib

 ha="center", va="center", color="w", fontsize=14, weight='bold')

-Topic 14.2 Change the text colour to black in the brightest (green) rows and columns.
+Question 14.2 Change the text colour to black in the brightest (green) rows and columns.
 You can do this either by specifying rows/columns explicitly, or (better) by setting a threshold background colour.

-Topic 14.3 This is a take-home exercise.
+Question 14.3 This is a take-home exercise.
 Modify the code to display only 4 seasons instead of the individual months.

 3D topographic elevation